oVirt/ovirt-site/source/blog/2013-10-02-hello-world.html.md

 file will be rendered using asciidoctor whereas the rest of the `.md` files will be markdown.)

 Also, anything marked as `published: false` in the frontmatter metadata (the block at the top) will not be published.
 Blog articles dated in the future will also not be published, but will be included in the site build once that date has passed.
+However, since this is a static site generator, this will not magically happen by itself, but you need to have some means to build the site when you wish to have "future posts" become visible.